 John M. August, Esq.Saiber LLC, Florham Park

-Are you ready to dive into the fundamentals wide-ranging and complex area of ABCs?
-A complex area of law, insolvency incorporates both federal law (bankruptcy) and state laws (assignments, bulk sales, receiverships, workouts, and probates), as well as other aspects that involve both federal and state law.
-With a general overview both federal law (bankruptcy) and state laws (assignments, bulk sales, receiverships, workouts, and probates) to set the stage, panelists will help you take a deeper look at ABCs specifically, including the process, advantages, disadvantages, and best practices.
-Hear leading thought leaders discuss current market projections, how to navigate creditor-dictated wind-down terms and constrained financial maneuverability, how to help clients avoid reduced asset value, and how to handle various situations that typically arise with distressed businesses today.
+Are you ready to dive into the fundamentals of ABCs?
+The presentation will begin with an overview of insolvency law, which incorporates federal law (bankruptcy), state laws (ABCs, dissolution, bulk sales, and receiverships) and private arrangements such as workouts.
+After this overview to set the stage, panelists will help you take a deeper look at ABCs specifically, including the process, advantages, disadvantages, and best practices.
+Hear experienced practitioners and a State Court Judge discuss the particulars of ABCs and how to handle various situations that typically arise with distressed businesses today.

 Warranties for Seminars and Publications

 NJSBA and NJICLE products are created by attorneys, doctors, dignitaries and other legal experts who volunteer their efforts to serve as lecturers and authors.
 We do not warrant the accuracy, reliability or currentness of the information contained in our programs (both live and electronic), handbooks and publications.